What the latest science and technology says about one of our greatest challenges

 Changes in the distribution of water changes the Earth’s gravitation, rotational and deformation fields, contributing to lower rates of sea-level rise near decaying ice sheets and larger rates in the far field (such as the Pacific islands).

-Local factors can exacerbate anthropogenic sea-level rise.
+Local factors can exacerbate the anthropogenic sea-level rise.
 Sediment compaction in deltaic regions, particularly following ground water withdrawal, can lead to larger local rates of sea-level rise, as experienced in Jakarta and Bangkok over recent decades.

 All of these factors change the frequency and intensity of coastal flooding and erosion events, impacting people, ecosystems and damaging infrastructure.

-Professor John Church FTSE FAA
+Professor John Church AO FAA FTSE

 John Church is a Professor in the Climate Change Research Centre at the University of New South Wales and was co-convening lead author for the Chapter on Sea Level in the Third and Fifth IPCC Assessment Reports.
 Professor Church’s numerous awards include the 2006 CSIRO Medal for Research Achievement, the 2007 Eureka Prize for Scientific Research and the 2019 BBVA Frontiers of Knowledge Climate Change Category Prize.